Humble Presence Distinguishes the Wise from Fools

 Humility preserves honor while self-exaltation leads to humiliation.

-6 Don’t exalt yourself in the presence of the king, or claim a place among great men;
+6 Do not exalt yourself in the presence of the king, and do not stand in the place of great men;

 Humility preserves honor while self-exaltation leads to humiliation.